What is EVP Flooring?

-If you’re in the market for new flooring this year, you may have seen this phrase “rigid core” popping up all over the place or heard about EVP flooring in flooring stores and online flooring related sites.
-You’ll even see it a fair bit right here on Home Flooring Pros.
-And you’ll possibly be wondering what actually is this new fangled rigid core luxury vinyl flooring type?
+If you’re looking to buy vinyl flooring this year, you may have seen the phrase “rigid core” popping up all over the place in relation to something called EVP flooring.
+And you’ll possibly be wondering “what is this new-fangled rigid core luxury vinyl flooring?”.

-In this article we’ll explore Engineered Vinyl Plank flooring (EVP flooring for short) in more detail so you can understand what a rigid core vinyl floor is and why it might just be the best option for your home.
+In this article we’ll explore EVP flooring (Engineered Vinyl Plank flooring to give it its full name) in more detail so you can understand what a rigid core vinyl floor is and why it might just be the best option for your home.
 If its not clear already, Rigid Core Luxury Vinyl Flooring and EVP Flooring are the same thing!

-EVP flooring takes that tech to a new level by replacing the more flexible vinyl core with a much more durable, dimensionally stable rigid core.
-So, essentially you can think of rigid core as a much improved luxury vinyl.
+By replacing the flexible vinyl core of LVP with a much more durable, dimensionally stable rigid core, EVP flooring has taken vinyl flooring to the next level.
+So, essentially you can think of rigid core EVP as a much-improved luxury vinyl.

 - A wear layer – a coating on the top of the plank or tile that adds scratch and stain resistance; some manufacturers also add UV resistance.